Pressio/pressio-linalg/DESCRIPTION.rst

 pressio-linalg: Parallel Linear Algebra
 ======================================

-This library offers basic linear algebra functions that can be implemented in parallel.
+This Python library offers basic linear algebra functions that can be implemented in parallel.

 Install
 -------

-This library is tested on Python 3.8-3.11.
+pressio-linalg is tested on Python 3.8-3.11.

 To install, use the following command: